A woman sits in an audience as she uses a mobile phone.

 Your payment history can account for a large part of your credit score.
 You might positively impact that score by paying bills in full and on time, every time.

 You may also be curious about what date a credit card issuer reports your activity to the credit bureaus.
-You can check with your credit card issuer for specific information on when they report your recent card activity.
+You can check with your credit card issuer for specific information about credit bureau reporting.
 Discover cardmembers can find additional information under the Credit Reporting section of their statement.
 Log in to view your statement.

 Mistakes to avoid when trying to raise your credit score

-Along with mistakes on your credit report, these common factors could cause your credit score to decrease:
+Along with mistakes in your credit report, these common factors could cause your credit score to decrease:

 A payment on a credit card bill or loan that’s more than 30 days late could reduce points from your credit score.
-Payment history is a large component of a credit score, so any missed payments will likely hurt.
-If you’re trapped in a cycle of missed payments, consider seriously evaluating your spending and setting a tight budget until you get your credit card balance(s) under control.
+Payment history is a large component of a credit score, so even one missed payment might lower your score.
+If you’re trapped in a cycle of missed payments, consider evaluating your spending and setting a tight budget until you get your credit card debt under control.

 Using a high percentage of your available credit might negatively impact your credit score.
 Your credit utilization ratio forms a significant piece of your credit score.